 How are you throwing caution to the wind this month?
 Or alternately, how are you sticking with the real food diet and still having fun with food traditions?

-By the way, Happy St. Lucia’s Day!
+By the way, Happy St. Lucia’s Day (link no longer available)!

 See my full disclosure statement here.